-The absorbance of all standards was measured at 521nm by using a UV-spectrophotometer.
-The results obtained were taken to contruct a calibration curve (Khan et al, 2006) (Figure 5).
-The calibration curve was constructed by plotting the concentration versus the corresponding absorbance as shown by Figure 6.
-The molar absorptivity?
-Can be obtained using Beer-Lambert plots.
+The calibration curve was constructed by plotting the concentration versus the corresponding absorbance as shown by Figure 4.
+The molar absorptivity, ? can be obtained using Beer-Lambert plots.
 The reliability of this method was justified by the calculations of the % of standard deviation and it was found to be varied within the range from 0.20 to 2.45%.
-The reliability of this method was also confirmed from the consideration of the following expected interferences [8].
+The reliability of this method was also confirmed from the consideration of the following expected interferences.

 There are a few interferences that might affect the results.
 First, the interference was due to the diketogulonic acid.
-At higher pH, destructive oxidation hydrolysis might occur (Figure 6).
-This result in the opening of the lactone ring of the ascorbic acid and loose the vitamin activity.
+At higher pH, destructive oxidation hydrolysis might occur.
+This results in the opening of the lactone ring of the ascorbic acid and loose the vitamin activity.
 These processes are naturally occurred in fruits and some amounts of diketogulonic acid are presence in the fruits.
-Besides that, diketogulonic acid has keto group that might form osazone when react with DNPH.
-Hence, there is a chance of error in this method which may give false results (Khan et al, 2006) [9].
+Besides that, diketogulonic acid has keto group that might form osazone when react with DNPH [11-14].
+Hence, there is a chance of error in this method which may give false results.

 Another interference was due to the extracted glucose which contains similar structure like vitamin C. Therefore, some of the glucose may be extracted in the meta-phosphoric acid during the extraction of ascorbic acid from sample.
-Glucose may also cause the formation of colored complex with DNPH and gives the false result in the determination of vitamin C. This was proven in Figure 6.1 where there is no absorption peak around the interested peak at 52nm (Khan et al, 2006).
-As conclusion, the method is simple and excellent for the determination of total vitamin C in fruits and vegetables (Figure 6.1).
+Glucose may also cause the formation of colored complex with DNPH and gives the false result in the determination of vitamin C. This was proven in Figure 4.1 where there is no absorption peak around the interested peak at 521nm.

+As conclusion, the method is simple and excellent for the determination of total vitamin C in fruits and vegetables.